 Vikram Sarabhai, along with, The ‘Father of India’s Nuclear Science Program‘, Homi Bhabha had set up the first rocket launching station in India.
 It was built in St Mary Magdalene Church near Thiruvananthapuram.

-Candidates preparing for the upcoming UPSC 2020 exam must study well about the life and achievements of Vikram Sarabhai.
+Candidates preparing for the upcoming UPSC 2021 exam must be aware of the life and achievements of Vikram Sarabhai.

 Given below is the list of Institutes established by Vikram Sarabhai along with the honours and awards he was presented with during his life: